What are you looking for in a photographer?

 How will I know who to photograph?

-We photograph by paid request only, so we will provide you with a schedule of shooting assignments.
+We typically photograph by paid request only, so we will provide you with a schedule of shooting assignments.

 To learn more about the types of coverages we offer, you can read about them here.